 - Then, electronically submit your information to Customs and Border Protection.

-Hot Tip: Remember that when you submit information through the Mobile Passport app, you are certifying under penalty of law that the information is correct.
+Hot Tip: Remember that when you submit information through the Mobile Passport Control app, you are certifying under penalty of law that the information is correct.
 This is the same as filling out a paper form or answering questions directly from a Border Control officer.

-Mobile Passport vs Global Entry
+Mobile Passport Control vs. Global Entry

-The extra hassle of signing up does get you a few more perks though.
-With Global Entry, you get the added benefit of TSA Pre-Check to help you breeze through security at the beginning of your trip.
+The extra hassle of signing up does get you a few more perks, though.
+With Global Entry, you get the added benefit of TSA PreCheck to help you breeze through security at the beginning of your trip.

 When there is no line for the kiosks, there is no faster way to get through the Customs and Border Protection checkpoint than with Global Entry.
 However, with many credit cards refunding the application fee and most international passengers traveling regularly and valuing the faster checkpoint experience, there are times when you may have to wait in line for a Global Entry kiosk.

-Hot Tip: Check out our answers to the top FAQ’s for more info on Global Entry.
+Hot Tip: Check out our answers to the top FAQs for more info on Global Entry.

 Like this Post?
 Pin it on Pinterest!